Eyezallhazy/Django-URL/README.md

 creating a new Django URL file

-# The Admin url was changed,and a the username and password for admin is
+# The Admin url was changed to zuri-admin/

-> Temitope

-> 292929